peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 notes that for 'For AliasMode SVCB RRs, a TargetName of "." indicates that the service is not available or does not exist.'

+These uses of the empty name are conceptually consistent with the meaning defined in this document: that using an empty name is to be interpreted as the corresponding function not being available.

 # Operational Considerations

 The empty name is not known to have been widely used as an NS target,